bariskose07/weather-app/README.md

 - In default view, we have a header part that consists of a title and a search input to search any city we want to.

-- Then, we have worldwide weather condition part that provides with 8 cities current weather condition.
-Also, there is a background image for each of 8 cities that thanks to pexels api.
+- Then, we have worldwide weather condition part that provides with 8 cities' current weather condition.
+Also, there is a background image for each of 8 cities thanks to pexels api.

-- The site may take a while since the size of the images that are obtained from pexels api is large.
+- The site may take a while to load since the size of the images that are obtained from pexels api is large.

 ### The view of the site after a search